Indiana Fever vs. Las Vegas Aces WNBA Odds and Predictions

 (Odds courtesy of Bet365.com)

-In addition to her 25-point, six-assist effort against New York, Plum is the player to watch for the road team.
-She currently has -115 odds of scoring more than 18.5 points and -115 odds of finishing with less than 18.5 points.
+In addition to her 27-point, 12-rebound effort on Wednesday, Wilson is the player to watch for the road team.
+She currently has -120 odds of scoring more than 27.5 points and -110 odds of finishing with less than 27.5 points.

-Do Plum's numbers favorably compare to the estimated points total for this matchup?
+Do Wilson's numbers favorably compare to the estimated points total for this matchup?
 Let’s look at the tale of the tape to find out.

-- In her two previous outings against the Fever this season, Plum has averaged 27.0 points and 6.0 assists on 47.4 percent shooting overall and 42.9 percent from the three-point line.
+- In her three previous outings against the Fever this season, Wilson has averaged 28.0 points and 12.0 rebounds on 52.9 percent shooting from the field.

-- Plum has played against Eastern Conference teams 16 times this season.
-In those contests, she is averaging 19.4 points per outing.
+- Wilson has played against Eastern Conference teams 17 times this season.
+In those contests, she is averaging 25.2 points per outing.

-- In 17 road contests, the Las Vegas Aces guard averages 16.9 points per game.
+- In 17 road contests, the Las Vegas Aces center averages 28.9 points per game.

-- Over her last five outings, Plum has averaged 18.8 points, 3.0 rebounds and 3.5 assists per contest, exceeding the points total for this matchup twice during that stretch.
+- Over her last five outings, Wilson has averaged 28.8 points, 13.4 rebounds and 2.4 assists per contest, exceeding the points total for this matchup twice during that stretch.

-Following her 26-5-12 performance against Atlanta, Caitlin Clark is the key player to watch for the home team.
-She currently has -135 odds of scoring more than 21.5 points and +105 odds of finishing with less than 21.5 points.
+Following her 24-point outing in the previous matchup between these teams, Mitchell is the key player to watch for the home team.
+She currently has -115 odds of scoring more than 21.5 points and -115 odds of finishing with less than 21.5 points.

 Here is a look at how her numbers stack up against the projected points total for this matchup.

-- During the season, Clark has been putting up 19.2 points per game.
+- During the season, Mitchell has been putting up 19.3 points per game.

-- Clark has suited up against Western Conference teams 17 times this season.
-In those contests, she is averaging 20.4 points per game.
+- Mitchell has suited up against Western Conference teams 18 times this season.
+In those contests, she is averaging 20.7 points per game.

-- Over her last five outings, Clark has averaged 26.8 points, 6.2 rebounds and 10.8 assists per contest, exceeding the points total for this matchup all five times during that stretch.
+- Over her last five outings, Mitchell has averaged 24.4 points, 3.4 rebounds and 1.8 assists per contest, exceeding the points total for this matchup three times during that stretch.

 Fever vs. Aces Final Picks